On June 9, students from across the country will compete in the Cooking up Change national finals in Washington, D.C.

-We are thrilled that Karen Duncan, Christopher G. Kennedy and Amy Rule are serving as National Honorary Co-Chairs of Cooking up Change.
-These wonderful leaders bring a unique and powerful voice to promoting healthy eating for all students.
+Karen Duncan, Christopher G. Kennedy and Amy Rule are serving as the Cooking up Change National Honorary Co-Chairs.
+These national leaders bring a powerful voice to promoting healthy eating for all students.

 Karen Duncan, Wife of Secretary of Education Arne Duncan

-Chris Kennedy, Founder of Top Box Foods
+Christopher G. Kennedy, Founder of Top Box Foods

 “From the kitchen to the classroom, Cooking up Change empowers students to take an active role in their health and wellness.”